Psychology

 HTBA

-PSYC 764a or b, Research Topics in Children’s Learning and MotivationJulia Leonard
+PSYC 764a, Research Topics in Children’s Learning and MotivationJulia Leonard

 This weekly seminar covers cutting-edge research in cognitive science, developmental psychology, and neuroscience on young children’s learning and motivation.
 We discuss how theoretically and empirically grounded science can be applied to the real world.
 Permission of the instructor required.